 Being pet-friendly, this North Shore Oceanside Park allows you to walk or run with your furry friend in the dog park.
 It has many picnic tables and BBQ grills placed under sea-grape trees for a fun day.
 You can also enjoy a yoga session, kayaking in Oleta Park, or ride a little further to Haulover Beach.

 A 15-minute drive from Downtown Miami will lead you to Key Biscayne.
 The Crandon Golf is an 18-hole golf course that overlooks the glittering Biscayne Bay.
 It is home to brilliant white sand beaches and many outdoor activities like golf, bicycling, kiteboarding, windsurfing, kayaking, and more.

-Enjoy a stay at the luxurious Ritz-Carlton or crossover from Rickenbacker Causeway to reach the Crandon park lined with palm trees to spend the day at the beach, golf course, marina, and tennis center.
+Enjoy a stay at the luxurious Ritz-Carlton or crossover from Rickenbacker Causeway to reach Crandon Park, lined with palm trees, to spend the day at the beach, golf course, marina, and tennis center.

 Visit the iconic Cape Florida lighthouse built in the 1820s, which gives a 360-degree view of the city.
 The Bill Baggs Cape Florida State Park allows you to relax on the rugged dunes and enjoy the tranquil waters surrounding offshore barrier reefs.

 This coastal dune island gives an enthralling experience of the serene waters of Key Biscayne and exciting outdoor activities of surfing, paddleboarding, golf, and more.

 One of the best things to do in Miami is to stop at Downtown Miami.
 The beaches may be magnificent, but Downtown offers an endless choice of activities, adventures, and delicious delicacies to enjoy.
 This place is home to the best museums, restaurants, entertainment centers, and activities that should not be missed.